Philautus surdus

 Philautus surdus is a species of frog in the family Rhacophoridae.
-It is endemic to the Philippines and found on Bohol, Mindanao, Luzon, and Polillo islands.
+It is endemic to the Philippines and found on Bohol, Mindanao, Luzon, and Polillo islands. usually higher than 650 meters above sea level.

 Its natural habitats are lower montane and lowland forests, and it can also occur in some disturbed areas adjacent to forests.
 It is an arboreal species and one of the most common Philippine frogs inhabiting forests.